-KamchatNIRO (2020), also evaluated non-crab bycatch separately from the above analysis of crab bycatch, meaning that we cannot directly compare the percentages of non-crab bycatch with the overall catch.
+KamchatNIRO (2020) also evaluated non-crab bycatch separately from the above analysis of crab bycatch, meaning that we cannot directly compare the percentages of non-crab bycatch with the overall catch.
 However, they present data on crab bycatch in individuals per trap and other bycatch as individuals per trap line.
+Since we know that there are 200 traps in a trap line, we can use these data to make a rough comparison.
+However, this provides an estimate of % bycatch by individual abundance rather than weight, as stipulated by MSC.
+Bearing in mind that there is a size restriction on the individuals of any species that can enter the trap (the size of the trap entrance) there are not likely to be major disparities in size and therefore weight between the target crabs and the bycatch species, unless the bycatch species are smaller, in which case scoring by % individuals is more precautionary than scoring by weight.
+Nevertheless, for added precaution we have halved the thresholds used to determine main bycatch species to 2.5% and 1% depending on vulnerability.

-Since we know that there are 200 traps in a trap line, we can use these data to make a rough comparison. Ошибка! Источник ссылки не найден. estimates the catch of crab (individuals) per trap line and estimates mean and minimum 5% thresholds (i.e. threshold for main bycatch species), as well as 2% thresholds (for vulnerable species). Ошибка! Источник ссылки не найден. shows bycatch of non-crab species (individuals) by trap line.
-It is clear that no species reaches close to the minimum 5% threshold in terms of individuals per trap line.
-One species, the gastropod Neptunea sp. reaches the minimum 2% threshold but this is not a vulnerable species.
+Table 25 estimates the catch of crab (individuals) per trap line and estimates mean and minimum 2.5% thresholds (i.e. threshold for main bycatch species), as well as 1% thresholds (for vulnerable species).
+Table 26 shows bycatch of non-crab species (individuals) by trap line.
+It is clear that no species reaches close to the minimum 1% threshold in terms of individuals per trap line.